lindelaniM/Python-Week-1/README.md

 print("This are the book prices in Rands" ,Selling)

 # Function
-Functions takes input and produces output
+- Functions takes input and produces output
-.A functions can be given a set of instructions
+- A functions can be given a set of instructions
-.In python, functions can be defined using the ‘def’ command .Every function must have a function name, arguments which are optional, and the function body
+- In python, functions can be defined using the ‘def’ command
+- Every function must have a function name, arguments which are optional, and the function body